Murder of Kelsey Smith

-Kelsey Ann Smith (May 3, 1989 – June 2, 2007) was an Overland Park, Kansas teenager who disappeared on June 2, 2007 and was murdered that evening.
+Kelsey Ann Smith (May 3, 1989 – June 2, 2007) was a woman from Overland Park, Kansas who disappeared on June 2, 2007, and was murdered that evening.
 The story was featured in the international media, including on America's Most Wanted, before her body was found near a lake in Missouri on June 6, 2007.

 Overview

 Smith was last seen at 7:07 p.m.
-CST on June 2, 2007 in the parking lot of a Target store at 97th and Quivira, behind the Oak Park Mall in Overland Park, Kansas.
+CDT on June 2, 2007, in the parking lot of a Target store at 97th and Quivira, behind Oak Park Mall in Overland Park, Kansas.
 Police, other authorities and the national media launched an extensive publicity campaign and search for Smith.